cooper/quiki/README.md

 __Required__.
 Absolute path to the [wikifier](https://github.com/cooper/wikifier).

-quiki needs this to serve the static resources bundled with wikifier.
+quiki needs this to run the wikiserver and to serve the static resources bundled with wikifier.

 ### server.wiki.[name].quiki